September 13th, 2010

 Credit Cards – There are enough tips, tricks, benefits, and drawbacks to credit cards to fill up a library on its own.
 But for the sake of the nitty gritty basics, here’s 5 simple steps that are the core things to know to make your credit card work for you (i.e. build healthy credit) instead of against you (i.e. rack up fees and debt).

 - Get a student credit card that fits your spending needs.
-If you pay for your own cell phone bill and textbooks, the Capital One Student Rewards Credit Card offers 2% cash back on restaurants, entertainment, cell phone bills, and textbooks, plus 1% cash back on all other purchases.
-If you have a car and buy gas frequently, the Discover Student Open Road Card from one of our partners earns double cash back bonus on the first $250 in purchases each month on gas stations and restaurants, and 1% cash back on all other purchases.
+For example, if you have a car and buy gas frequently, the Discover Student Open Road Card from one of our partners earns double cash back bonus on the first $250 in purchases each month on gas stations and restaurants, and 1% cash back on all other purchases.
 But stay focused about your choice: if your card has 2% cash back on entertainment and restaurants, don’t let it tempt you into unnecessary expenses.
 The rewards you earn should be on the things you already buy, like textbooks and gas.

 - Know all important details of your card: APR, annual fees, late fee, balance transfer rate and fee, rewards program earning and redemption rules, credit limit, intro rates and expiration date for it, penalties, and due date of your bill statements.